Updated for 2020

 - All COREtec products have achieved the GreenGuard Gold Certification for low chemical emissions, so COREtec is one of the safest LVT products currently on the market.

-There is also the COREtec One range – the very first in the COREtec products – which has a similar construction to COREtec Plus flooring except that it does not have a cork backing.
+Note that there is also the COREtec One range – the very first of the COREtec products – which has a similar construction to other COREtec flooring except that it does not have a cork backing, and it has a thinner wear layer.

 Installing COREtec products is straight forward.
 You can hire a professional contractor to do the job or save yourself that cost and do it yourself.
 Let’s look at the important features of COREtec installation.